 What is a PPC Audit?

 Did you know that brands receive $8 in profit for each $1 spent on Google ads, according to the platform’s research?
 Audits are a crucial component in reaching this level and beyond.
+If you’re new to PPC campaigns, understanding the basics is the first step.
+Our Beginners Guide to PPC Advertising provides an excellent overview to help you get started.

 A PPC audit is a thorough review and analysis of a business’s PPC campaign strategies and Performance.
 Think of it like a PPC performance review.
 This process involves evaluating all aspects of the campaigns, from keyword selection and ad copy to the structure of the account and the settings used.
 The primary goal is to identify areas where improvements can be made to enhance the efficiency and effectiveness of the advertising spend.
+Not addressing inefficiencies in time could lead to campaign challenges.
+Learn more about the reasons your pay-per-click advertising is failing and how audits can prevent these issues.

 When and How Often Should a PPC Audit Be Performed?